 The average center conducts one evaluation per year – the dreaded “Annual Performance Review.”
 The traditional way of conducting performance reviews simply doesn’t work because it isn’t SMART (Specific, Measurable, Achievable, Realistic, Timely).

-Teams that use the SMART goals framework can track their results consistently over shorter timeframes and make small improvements to enhance their performance.
+Teams that use the SMART goals framework can track their results consistently over shorter timeframes and make small improvements to enhance their performance and provide support.
 Think about it in terms of working out – you’re not going to do 50 pushups on the first day.
 To get there, you have to go in steps.

 Yes, time is a precious commodity as a Director.
 Anything more than once a year would be a huge improvement on the current status quo.
 Try a conversation once every 6 months, once every quarter, or 15-minute check-ins once a month.

 Prioritizing this means setting a schedule to spend time with your team.
-Get creative with it by going for coffee instead of having it in the office.
+Get creative with it by going for coffee instead of having it in the office for a positive tone.
 Investing in your team relationships translates into a team that is inspired to be better in the long run.
 A happy team that is challenged to grow in their roles improves the quality of your program and grows your business to boot.
 It’s a win-win for everyone involved.

 Things to look for in childcare performance reviews